probprog/probprog.github.io/index.md

 method is that you might get the same value multiple times in a statistically consistent manner.)

-You might know from a real-life or a statistics course that having very few examples, only one here, will not allow you to infer the probability of head.
+You might know from real-life or a statistics course that having very few examples, only one here, will not allow you to infer the probability of head.
 Anglican provides you a so called posterior distribution after seeing the values.
 As you can see our distribution is already considerably tilted towards 1.